Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 It’s here.
 The coming apocalypse.
 Or that is what I was told.

 I was a young 6-year-old kid who was told to grab his teddy bear and get ready to move.
 We only had minutes before we were to leave with whatever we could carry.
 Luckily we had been preparing for this moment for years.
 The rural remote mountains apparently were not enough to protect us from Armageddon.
-Instead, we had to hunker down in one of the dozen community bomb shelters that lay hidden in some miles from our already middle-of-nowhere trailer deep in the mountains of the Rockies.
+Instead, we had to hunker down in one of the dozen community fallout shelters that lay hidden in some miles from our already middle-of-nowhere trailer deep in the mountains of the Rockies.

 Dozens of other families came together to purchase, build and fill a complex web of shelters enough for several families each to last 3-5 years, or until the nuclear fallout cleared and it was safe enough to go out.
 We had been preparing for the coming apocalypse for years.
 Which means prepping years’ worth of dehydrated goods, canned beans, flour rice, and generators.